-Texas Woman's University also has fraternities and sororities.
+Interested in Greek life?
+Texas Woman's University has fraternities and sororities.

-Texas Woman's University has a thriving Residence Hall Association.
-In fact, more students participate in Residence Hall Association than any other on-campus activity.
+Texas Woman's University has the Residence Hall Association.
+In fact, more students participate in the Residence Hall Association than any other on-campus activity.

-Other popular student organizations at Texas Woman's University include Helping Hands Service Ambassadors, Women's Health Student Advocate Association - Dallas, Athenian Honor Society and University Network Intercultural Team and Education - Dallas.
+Other popular student organizations at Texas Woman's University include Helping Hands Service Ambassadors, Women's Health Student Advocate Association - Dallas, School of OT Experiential Learning Log and University Network Intercultural Team and Education - Dallas.

-The Texas Woman's University community comes together each year for Spring Fling, Family Day and Athletic Events.
+Texas Woman's University students' favorite campus events are Spring Fling, Family Day and Athletic Events.

 Most Texas Woman's University students live off campus.
-In 2021, 17% of undergrads at Texas Woman's University lived in some kind of on-campus housing and 83% of students lived off-campus or commuted to Texas Woman's University.
-There are 2,192 spots available in on-campus housing for all 10,656 undergraduates.
-In the 2020-21 school year, 1,659 students chose to live on-campus.
+In 2022, 17% of undergrads at Texas Woman's University lived in some kind of on-campus housing and 83% of students lived off-campus or commuted to Texas Woman's University.
+There are 2,081 spots available in on-campus housing for all 10,283 undergraduates.
+In the 2021-2022 school year, 1,734 students chose to live in campus housing.
 On the weekends, about 76% students stay on-campus.
 First year students are allowed to park a car on campus.